metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_backup_restore_v2_manifest.md

 Optional:

 - `size` (String) Size allows the specification of a staging volume.
-More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes The ephemeral volume will only be used when restoring from a cloud provider, if the backup job was created using ephemeral storage.
-Otherwise the restore job will share a staging volume with the backup job.
+More info:https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetesThe ephemeral volume will only be used when restoring from a cloud provider,if the backup job was created using ephemeral storage.Otherwise the restore job will share a staging volume with the backup job.
 - `storage_class_name` (String) Name of StorageClass to use.